-- what aspects of the service are important to the customer, - whether the community see value in what is currently provided and - the likely trend over time based on the current budget provision
+- What aspects of the service are important to the customer. - Whether the community see value in what is currently provided. - The likely trend over-time based on the current budget provision.

-Table 3.4: Community Satisfaction Survey Results
+Community Satisfaction Survey Results

-Customer Values Customer Satisfaction Score (2020 survey) Customer Satisfaction Score (2021 survey) Average for small rural Councils 2021
+Customer Values Customer Satisfaction Score (2020 survey) Customer Satisfaction Score (2021 survey) Average for small rural Coun- cils 2021

 Overall performance of Council 63 60 60

 Appearance of public places 78 78 75

 Waste Management 69 71 68

 Local Streets and footpaths 68 66 58

 Sealed Local Roads 55 54 53

 Slashing and weed control on roads 57 53 49

 Unsealed Roads 50 46 44